vitaly-t/pg-promise/README.md

 .finally(pgp.end);
 ```

-Once you have shut down the pool associated with your [Database] object, you can longer use the object, and any of its query methods
+Once you have shut down the pool associated with your [Database] object, you can no longer use the object, and any of its query methods
 will be rejecting with [Error] = `Connection pool of the database object has been destroyed`.

 See the relevant API: [pgp.end], [Database.$pool]